 Dr Andrea Blake is a Senior Lecturer in Commercial Property and Planning, whose research spans property economics and law.
 Andrea is a Registered Valuer (Number 2172) and is an Associate Member Australian Property Institute Pacific Rim, Property Research Society, Urban Development Institute Australia, and Property Council Australia.

 Dr Ros Harrington

-Dr Rosamund Harrington is a lecturer in Occupational Therapy within the School of Allied Health at Australian Catholic University.
+Dr Rosamund Harrington is a Senior Lecturer in Occupational Therapy within the School of Allied Health at Australian Catholic University.
 Rosamund holds a PhD in Policy and Administration from the University of Queensland.
 Her research interests include exploring the intersections of commonwealth and state and territory based policy and legislative frameworks across multiple policy domains, with a focus on vocational pathways and creative activity.

 Prior to Academia, Rosamund was a Senior Occupational Therapist with 15 years clinical experience, and Interdisciplinary Clinical Educator in acquired brain injury rehabilitation services.
 She was co-founder and convenor of a cross-government advisory group to improve pathways to community living for adults with acquired brain injury and high care needs in Queensland.

 Associate Professor Gert-Jan Pepping is Deputy Head at the School of Behavioural and Health Sciences, Australian Catholic University (ACU).
 Gert-Jan’s research focus is Healthy Ageing, falls prevention and the influence of the built environment and physical activity on the prevention of falls.
 Gert-Jan is Chief Investigator on a number projects in which mobility and gait are monitored for community dwelling older adults in the context of campus based community walking.